1987 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 1987 Quarter Value

 Grade determines everything for 1987 quarters, as most worn examples hold only face value while gem uncirculated pieces command notable premiums.
-Scrutinize the coin for contact marks, color consistency, and strike sharpness across all design elements.
+Scrutinize the coin for contact marks, color consistency, and strike sharpness — especially on Washington’s hair curls and the eagle’s breast feathers, which are the first areas to show wear.

-Proof versions from San Francisco display mirror finishes and deserve special attention.
+Proof versions from San Francisco display mirror-like fields and deserve special attention.
 Die varieties and striking errors exist but require careful examination to authenticate.
 Collector demand centers on coins maintaining full original luster without environmental damage or handling wear.

 1987 Quarter Value Guides